PhilMo6/meshpunk/README.md

 - Meshprint

-With enough mesh data you can run a meshprint on the sender of a message to try to capture the first and second hop repeaters which will then be used to triangulate the senders general locaton.
+With enough mesh data you can run a meshprint on the sender of a message to try to capture the first and second hop repeaters which will then be used to triangulate the senders general location.
 The more data you have the better your results will be!

 ## Project Structure